 As is making sure that all your departments and crew have what they need when they need to work on it.
 If you’ve got people in seats, you’d best be sure you’re maximizing their time.
 “There are days when someone will say, ‘We were going to do this today,’ and I know that’s not going to happen so we do something else,” Frank says.
 “And I’ll remind myself that what’s most important is that we’re moving forward.”

-If you’ve worked in any facet of post-production, you also know that the hours can be somewhere between long and brutal.
-Post supes do their best to control the crews’ hours to keep people from burning out, as well as to control overtime costs in the budget.
+If you’ve worked in post-production, you also know that the hours lie somewhere between long and brutal.
+Post supes do their best to control the crews’ hours to keep people from burning out.
+And to control overtime costs in the budget.

-Of course, what many people who aren’t post supes don’t realize is that the post supes themselves are working extremely long hours, too.
+What many people don’t realize is that the post supes themselves are working extremely long hours, too.
 The difference is they don’t have a cut or a final sequence to show for it.

 We’ll fix it in post